-- Digital Banking By Indian Institute Of Banking And Finance, Macmillan - Security In Electronic Banking By Indian Institute Of Banking And Finance, Macmillan - Information Technology, Data Communications & Electronic Banking, By Indian Institute of Banking and Finance,
+- Digital Banking By Indian Institute Of Banking And Finance, Macmillan - Security In Electronic Banking By Indian Institute Of Banking And Finance, Macmillan - Information Technology, Data Communications & Electronic Banking, By Indian Institute of Banking and Finance, Macmillan.

-Subject Code MB952 Subject Title General Bank Operations LTP 400 Credit 4 Subject Category DE Year Ι Semester I
+Subject Code MB952 Subject Title General Bank Operations LTP 400 Credit 4 Subject Category DE Year I Semester Ist

-Course Objective: The main objective of this course is to enable students
+Course Objective

-- understand the latest economic development trends and deal with processes that take place in financial environment - apply knowledge in order to explain banking services; - understand process and format of banking payments, - Analyze and assess banking customers' creditworthiness.
+The main objective of this course is to enable students to understand the latest economic development trends and deal with processes that take place in financial environment, apply knowledge in order to explain banking services; understand process and format of banking payments, analyze and assess banking customers' creditworthiness.